 Remember, whiteners are not permanent.
-They must be used consistently to achieve the desired results.
-However, be sure not to overuse them as they may affect tooth enamel.
+You must use them consistently to achieve the desired results.
+However, be sure not to overuse them as they may affect tooth enamel and increase sensitivity.

-There are various professional treatment options to help remove brown teeth stains.
+There are various professional treatment options to help remove brown tooth stains.
+These treatment options include:

 Professional whitening treatments can also be very effective at removing brown stains.
 They sometimes require various visits to a dentist’s office.

 Results from in-office professional whitening procedures usually last around three years.
 Healthy oral hygiene habits may extend your results.

 Other types of procedures to remove teeth stains include:

 Brown stains or spots may cause you to feel self-conscious, but fortunately, there are many ways to fight these unwanted marks.
 The sooner you speak with a dentist, the sooner you can be on track to having a bright, white smile.